rompax/PD_Diary/README.md

 # PD_Diary
 Mobile Application for Nutritional Values For Consumed Food
 -----------------
-An user can calculate nutritional information consumed duting a day using selected indicators.
+An user can calculate nutritional information consumed during a day using selected indicators.